leachuk/aem-asset-upload/README.md

 # aem-asset-upload
 For bulk uploading of asset files to AEM using a CSV file

+This is a fork of https://github.com/adobe/aio-cli-plugin-aem Which is built with https://github.com/adobe/aem-upload

 ## Sample Commands
 Upload of asset via nodejs
 ```